-I am an interdisciplinary Environmental Humanities scholar working at the intersection of arts, politics, and environmental justice.
+I am a writer and interdisciplinary Environmental Humanities scholar working at the intersection of arts, politics, and environmental justice.
 I am particularly concerned with questions related to environmental degradation, extractive industries, biodiversity, land and place, and artistic engagement with these themes.